 In addition to its one third equity stake, the deal gives Aabar exclusive regional rights to operate Virgin Galactic space flights.

 The Abu-Dhabi based group is to build a spaceport in the emirate within the next five years.

-The UAE launched its first earth observation satellite into space last month from Kazakhstan.For all the latest travel news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+The UAE launched its first earth observation satellite into space last month from Kazakhstan.travel news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.